morkapronczay/rajk-ml/README.md

 4. later on: `cd` to directory, and `git pull`

 #### NOTE:
-If you make changes to this directory, you need to `git checkout` your changes in your local directory to be able to pull from remote.
+If you make changes to this directory, you need to `git stash` your changes in your local directory to be able to pull from remote.

 ### OR:
 Download as `.zip` and manage it yourself.